ndonfris/fish-lsp/docs/MAN_FILE.md

   `--capabilities`            show the lsp capabilities
   `--man-file`                show the man file path
   `--log-file`                show the log file path
-  `--extra`                   show all info, including capabilities, paths, and version
+  `--extra`                   show debugging server info (capabilities, paths, version, etc.)
+  `--verbose`                 show debugging server info (capabilities, paths, version, etc.)
+  `--check-health`            run diagnostics and report health status
+  `--health-check`            run diagnostics and report health status
   `--time-startup`            time the startup of the fish-lsp executable
-  `--health-check`            run diagnostics and report health status
+  `--use-workspace <PATH>`    use the workspace at the specified directory path when `fish-lsp info --time-startup` is used
+  `--no-warning`              disable message in the `fish-lsp info --time-startup` output

 ### `url`